-- Exclusion of delirium as the cause of the forgetfulness or confusion. - Establishing the diagnosis of dementia. - Assessing for the behavioural, functional, and social problems associated with dementia. - Establishing the aetiological diagnosis of dementia.
+- Early diagnosis of dementia is important as early therapeutic interventions may palliate substantially, if not reverse, the significant emotional and economic costs of the illness. - 0 A four-step method can be used. - 0 The first step requires the exclusion of delirium as the cause of the forgetfulness or confusion. - 0 The second step involves establishing the diagnosis of dementia. - 0 The third step assesses the behavioural, functional and social problems associated with dementia. - 0 The final step attempts to establish the aetiological diagnosis of the dementia.